EU documents lay bare Russian energy abuse

 The expose of Gazprom's past sins added to political pressure for Vestager to take a hard line.

-"Instead of sanctions … amicable settlement Gazprom-EC?", Jacek Saryusz-Wolski, an MEP from the ruling Law and Justice party in Poland, tweeted in response to the documents on Wednesday.
+"Instead of sanctions … amicable settlement Gazprom-EC?", Jacek Saryusz-Wolski, a Polish MEP, tweeted in response to the documents on Wednesday.

 "Heavy charges in contrast with indulgent reaction, naive belief in RU [Russia's] doubtful commitments, in total separation from Nord Stream 2 & RU aggression," he added, making the point that Vestager should have addressed the issues of the new pipeline and of Russia's aggression in Ukraine, which began in 2014, in her deliberations.